capdevon/jme-navmesh-ai/README.md

 - NavMeshQueryFilter - Specifies which areas to consider when searching the NavMesh.
 - NavMeshTools - Use the NavMesh class to perform spatial queries such as pathfinding and walkability tests.
 - NavMeshBuildMarkup allows you to control how certain objects are treated during the NavMesh build process, specifically when collecting sources for building.
+- NavMeshBuildSettings allows you to specify a collection of settings which describe the dimensions and limitations of a particular agent type.
+- SoloNavMeshBuilder
+- TileNavMeshBuilder
 - IORecast to export **NavMesh** in .obj format.
 - Graphic editor to modify the NavMesh generation parameters at Runtime.